ga4gh/gks-common/schema/core-im/def/Agent.rst

    *  - subtype
       - string
       - 0..1
       - A specific type of agent the Agent object represents.
-Must be one of {person, organization, software}
+Must be one of {person, organization, software}.